GLOBAL MARKETS-U.S., European shares advance as euro dives to lowest since 2017

 By Chris Prentice and Tommy Wilkes

-WASHINGTON/LONDON, April 27 (Reuters) - Wall Street rose in choppy trade on Wednesday on a boost from strong earnings reports from Microsoft and Visa, as commodity stocks kept European shares buoyant.
+WASHINGTON/LONDON, April 27 (Reuters) - Key U.S. equity indexes ended higher after choppy trade on Wednesday on a boost from strong earnings from Microsoft and Visa, as commodity stocks lifted European shares to their first gain in four sessions.

-The euro dropped to its weakest since 2017 after Russia halted gas supplies to Bulgaria and Poland and investors worried more about the region's economy.
+The euro dropped to its weakest since 2017 after Russia halted gas supplies to Bulgaria and Poland, and investors fretted more about the region's economy.

-The dollar continued its surge, on course for its biggest monthly gain since January 2015 as expectations mounted that the Federal Reserve will hike interest rates aggressively in coming months and the U.S. economy will be stronger than the euro zone.
+The dollar continued its surge, on course for its biggest monthly gain since January 2015 as expectations mounted that the U.S. Federal Reserve will hike interest rates aggressively in coming months and the American economy will be stronger than the euro zone.

 Some of Wall Street's biggest names have reported results this week, with investors seeking a counterweight to the deluge of negative news that has pounded stocks.

-Google-parent Alphabet Inc GOOGL.Ofell over 3% as slowing YouTube ad sales pushed quarterly revenue below expectations.
-Boeing Co BA.Ndropped 8.7% after it disclosed $1.5 billion in abnormal costs from halting 777x production.
+Google-parent Alphabet Inc GOOGL.O fell 3.6% as slowing YouTube ad sales pushed quarterly revenue below expectations.
+Boeing Co BA.N dropped 7.5% after it disclosed $1.5 billion in abnormal costs from halting 777X production.

-European shares' gains were limited as Russian energy giant Gazprom halted the gas supplies and German consumer morale sank. .EU
+The pan-European STOXX 600 .STOXX rose 0.7% after having hit six-week lows at the open, with miners .SXPP and oil stocks .SXEP both gaining.

+German shares .GDAXI, which underperformed through the session, rallied at the close.

 European corporate earnings were mixed.
 Credit Suisse reported another quarterly loss and Deutsche Bank warned the Russia-Ukraine conflict could hurt annual earnings.

-Russia cut the gas flow to Bulgaria and Poland for rejecting its demand to pay in roubles, taking direct aim at European economies.
+Russia cut the flow of natural gas to Bulgaria and Poland for rejecting its demand to pay in roubles, taking direct aim at European economies.
 This led investors to sell euros and snap up U.S. dollars.

 The euro dropped as low as $1.0512 EUR=, its weakest against the dollar since May 2017.
 Analysts cited the war in Ukraine and growing concerns that the bloc's economy will fall into recession this year.